graik/labhamster/README.md

 ./manage.py migrate
 ```

-Now create super user, recommended user name is "admin" (if you want to load
+Now create super user, recommended user name is "admin" (skip this step if you choose to load the example data
-the example data in the next step):
+in the next step):
 ```
 ./manage.py createsuperuser
 ```